Cairnarvon/uptime/doc/index.rst

 .. function:: _uptime_plan9

    Plan 9 From Bell Labs.
-Reads ``/dev/time``, which contains the number of clock tics since boot and the number of clock ticks per seconds.
+Reads ``/dev/time``, which contains the number of clock ticks since boot and the number of clock ticks per seconds.

 .. function:: _uptime_solaris